WS#52 6G empowering future robotics

 Further information

-Following the one6G and eu-robotics joint workshop at the one6G summit 2023 in Munich and MoU agreement signed at one6G Summit 2024 in Valencia,, the one6G working item members on the 6G and robotics topic are looking to run a joint workshop jointly with eu-robotics TGs this time under the European Robotics Forum (ERF).
+Following the one6G and eu-robotics joint workshop at the one6G summit 2023 in Munich and MoU agreement signed at one6G Summit 2024 in Valencia, the one6G working item members on the 6G and robotics topic organised a joint workshop with eu-robotics TGs under the European Robotics Forum (ERF).

 Organisers